L4r1k/CitrixNetscalerAnalysis/README.md

 A jupyter notebook to aid in automating some of the forensic analysis related to Citrix Netscaler hosts compromised via CVE-2019-19781.

+For help retrieving artifacts to examine see [this Citrix triage script.](https://github.com/L4r1k/CitrixNetscalerTriageScript)

 All notes/suggestions are welcome.
 Feel free to submit pull requests or issues.

 **Disclaimer: Not intended to be a be-all end-all solution, just there to help you get started.**